9.26 min to readApplication Services

 Companies want to work with a partner who can look at their application portfolio, help them create a plan, migrate and modernize what makes sense, optimize their cloud spend, and help their employees improve their skills and practices along the way.

-The 7 Rs of optimized cloud adoption
+The 7 Rs of optimised cloud adoption

-Application modernization can mean different things to different people.
+Application modernisation can mean different things to different people.
 At SoftwareOne, we use a concept called the 7 Rs to facilitate conversations about the decisions businesses can make to assess and modernise applications.
 Our model is based upon similar migration strategy descriptions from Gartner and AWS.

 Pathways for Cloud Adoption, source: SoftwareOne